Major (United States): Post–Civil War

 In the late 1800s the US Army changed from the traditional ten-company regiment to one of twelve companies organized into three four-company battalions, each commanded by a major.
-Prior to World War II, battalion commanders became lieutenant colonels.
+After World War I, battalion commanders became lieutenant colonels.
 The basic regimental organization remained standard until after the Korean War, when regiments with organic battalions were no longer used as tactical units.
 Battalions attached to brigades replaced the regiment.
 Battalions commanded by lieutenant colonels became the US Army's basic tactical unit.
 As a result, there were only a limited number of command positions for majors although Medical, Special Forces and Aviation companies are usually commanded by majors.